frederic-perez/AmE-dictionary/data/dictionary.md

 __heckler__ _n_ :four::hammer:
 __heckling__ _n_ :two: The practice of calling out comments to interrupt a person making a speech.
 __hectare__ _n_
-__hectic__ _adj_ :nine::m::dart: Characterized by intense activity, confusion, or haste. _Syn_ frantic, chaotic, frenzied, heated, wild, excited, furious, fevered, animated, turbulent, flurrying, frenetic, boisterous, feverish, tumultuous, flustering, riotous, rumbustious _The two days we spent there were enjoyable but hectic._ _The hectic pace of the city._ :es: agitado
+__hectic__ _adj_ :nine::m::dart: Characterized by intense activity, confusion, or haste. _Syn_ frantic, chaotic, frenzied, heated, wild, excited, furious, fevered, animated, turbulent, flurrying, frenetic, boisterous, feverish, tumultuous, flustering, riotous, rumbustious _The two days we spent there were enjoyable but hectic._ _The hectic pace of the city._ _A beautiful diversion from your hectic day._ :es: agitado
 __hector<sup>1</sup>__ _n_ A bully.
 __hector<sup>2</sup>__ _v tr_ :four: To intimidate or dominate in a blustering way. _Chávez hectored the United States often._
 __hector<sup>3</sup>__ _v intr_ To behave like a bully; swagger.